• Skip to main content

 Still, have questions about how to butterfly your bird?
 Check out this video from Bon Appétit.

-My favorite side dish to pair with this dish is Southern Potato Salad, but my latest recipe for Pearl Couscous with Preserved Lemon would also be great, and Easy Southern Corn Salad or Easy Cheesy Scalloped Potatoes would also be good choices.
+My favorite side dish to pair with this dish is Southern Potato Salad, but these sides would also complement it: Pearl Couscous with Preserved Lemon Easy Southern Corn Salad, Purple Hull Peas, and Creamed Potatoes.

 Need more ideas, check out all of my side dish recipes here.